 In May 2024, we announced our initial purchases of an aggregate 581 bitcoins for an aggregate purchase price of \$40.0 million, and have subsequently acquired additional bitcoins.
-As of the current report on Form 8-K to which this supplement is filed as an Exhibit, we hold an aggregate 828 bitcoins, which we acquired for an aggregate purchase price of \$57.0 million, inclusive of fees and expenses.
-We purchased the bitcoin over-the-counter through a bitcoin liquidity provider.
-We negotiated fees related to trading commissions.
-We executed trades using a time-weighted average price over a prearranged time period that was expected to be low price volatility and high market liquidity to limit cost and pricing risks.
-In selecting our liquidity provider, we evaluated pricing, annual trading volume, security and customer service.
+As of June 6, 2024, we held an aggregate 828 bitcoins, which we acquired for an aggregate purchase price of \$57.0 million, inclusive of fees and expenses.